ensemble-codes/ensemble-framework/README.md

 #### Agent Registry

 Registry contract that stores information about the available agents.
 Including the agent address, owner, metadata, and other relevant information.
-It also includes which services the agent is able to provide, potenitally with a price tag for the service.
+It also includes which services the agent is able to provide, potentially with a price tag for the service.
 Agents register themselves to the registry.

 #### Task Registry

-Registy contract manages the issued tasks and acts like a task mempool.
+Registry contract manages the issued tasks and acts like a task mempool.
 Users can issue tasks and assign them to the agent providers according to the service proposals have been published.

 ### Shared Security